bablab/gusto_adversity_microbiome_SEF/README.md

 # gusto_adversity_microbiome_SEF

-**NOTE**: Updated scripts that reflect analyses in the final, published version of the paper are currently being prepared for public posting.
-Look out for updated versions to be posted here very soon.
+**NOTE**: Scripts that were updated or created during the review process have the extension "_PNASreviews".

 Analysis scripts used for the manuscript "Multigenerational adversity impacts on gut microbiome composition and socioemotional functioning in early childhood"